 Flickr is a photo sharing community that is "home to over five billion of the world’s photos."
 The nice thing about Flickr is the advanced search feature.
 You can limit your search to only images that can be used for commercial purposes.
 A lot of images on Flickr come with restrictions.
 You may have to credit your source to use them.

 Free Digital Photos has a large number of high quality images.
 You will have to give credit to use these pictures.
 You will see Attribution Required next to each picture.
 You should use both the credit and a url to the picture.

 Wpclipart.com has both images and clipart.
 All are in the public domain.

 "WPClipart is an ever-growing collection of artwork for schoolkids and others that is free of copyright concerns as well as safe from inappropriate images.
 Use in school research and reports is my main focus when creating, or finding and editing -- but there are photos and clips here that work great for commercial uses, book illustrations, office presentations, and some just for fun."

 Public Domain Pictures is a good source of both free and paid images.
 When you do a search the public domain images come up on top.
 Before downloading you can check the licensing information that comes with each picture to ensure that the image is public domain.

 Most images taken by public employees are in the public domain.
 There are some restrictions however when an image has a picture of a person who is not a public figure.
-Some options are NASA, the Library of Congress, the National Park Service and the Department of the Interior.
+Some options are NASA, the CIA Factbook, the Library of Congress, the National Park Service and the Department of the Interior.
 You have to be cautious with these websites.
 Photos taken by public employees are usually public domain.
 However, that does not mean that all images used on government websites are public domain.
 They may be stock photos purchased for use on the website.